 The fourth week has been similar to last week with lots of job applications but there have also been plenty of firsts this week too.

 Monday was a pretty big write-off as I had a hellish hangover, oops!
-Do I feel bad about it?
-Nope, I don’t do it regularly and I never go out with the intention of getting drunk so if it happens two or three times in a year I don’t beat myself up about it.
 If you saw my post “Sunday School…with a difference!” you’ll know precisely how it happened.

 Once fully recuperated and after a very lazy and unproductive Monday I hit Tuesday with some serious job hunting force, I knocked out 6 job applications.
 I also received my first nibble of employer interest in me, wahoo!
 The company wanted me to reply to them with sample responses to queries they get on a regular basis.
 It’s a customer service job and I’m pretty sure I did a good job but we shall have to wait and see.

-The rest of Tuesday was made up of shopping, cleaning my suite (domestic god me), and kicking my backside into gear with regards to getting my eating style back on point.
-The last point refers to me following a ketogenic way of eating.
-It’s something my personal trainer in the UK, Chris Wraithmell, introduced me to and it works really well for me.
+The rest of Tuesday was made up of shopping, cleaning my suite (domestic god me), and kicking my backside into gear with regards to getting on Keto.
+You might have heard of the Ketogenic Diet, sometimes referred to as Low Carb High Fat (LCHF).
+I was introduced to it by my personal trainer in the UK, Chris Wraithmell.

 Since moving to Canada I have done anything but eat ketogenically and boy does my body know it.
 I’ve had too much alcohol, pizza, bread, potatoes, rice etc all of which are excluded from a ketogenic way of eating and for the 3 months I was following it in the UK didn’t even miss.
 Anyhow I digress, back to the successes this week.